 CAN and CANopen in the OSI Model

-The CANopen protocol is a "Higher Layer Protocol" that is built on the CAN bus.
+As we mentioned previously, the CANopen protocol is a higher-layer protocol that is built on the CAN bus.
 The first two levels are covered by CAN: physical layer and data link layer.
 The physical layer interprets the lines used, voltages, high-speed characteristics, etc. The data link layer includes the fact that CAN is a frame-based protocol.

 The five top layers are covered by CANopen: network layer (addressing, routing), transport layer (end-to-end reliability), session layer (synchronization), presentation layer (data encoded in a standard way, data representation) and application layer.
 The application layer specifies how CANopen devices are configured, transmitted, and synchronized.

 CANopen Communication Principles